Ready to find the perfect college degree?

 Job Outlook for Sonographers

-According to the Bureau of Labor Statistics (BLS), employment of sonographers is projected to increase 17% over the next nine years.
+According to BLS, employment of sonographers is projected to increase 17% over the next nine years.
 This growth rate is much faster than the average for all occupations, and it is partly due to the large and aging baby-boom population.
 This number correlates to approximately 12,500 new jobs being added to current employment for this occupation.

 BLS drills down into the job outlook numbers by reviewing different types of sonographers.
 Diagnostic medical sonographers should see that 17% employment growth as specified above, while cardiovascular technologists and technicians should expect a 5% job growth.
 Health technologists can anticipate an 8% job growth.